City problem · Munich

 Stage two: resequence the deck.
 Slide one names the US design partner, the US ARR figure however modest, and the US TAM.
 Slide two is the market problem with named US comparables.
 Slide three is the named US peer set inside the round dynamics.
 Technology depth moves to slide five or six.
 Founding team and IP move to the appendix or the technical-deep-dive deck.
 The first three slides carry the market evidence the US investor scores on.

 Stage three: stage the US presence.
-A US-based founder hire, a US operating lead, or a US advisory bench with named US deeptech veterans creates the fifth scan signal.
+A US-based founder hire, a US operating lead, or a US specialist bench with named US deeptech veterans creates the fifth scan signal.
 The hire does not have to be in San Francisco.
 It has to be visible, named, and operating inside US deeptech conversation.
 The next US investor meeting hears a different story.

 Before rebuild (EU deeptech narrative)After rebuild (US deeptech narrative)